Raspberry Swirl Ice

 remove the custard from the heat and continue to stir the custard for a

 few minutes so it does not overcook.
-At this point stir in the
+Stir in the

 cold (several hours but preferably overnight).